tconbeer/sqlfmt-docs/docs/integrations/dbt-power-user.md

 The Extension has many features, including a sqlfmt-powered formatter.

 :::tip
 sqlfmt must be available on the PATH in order to be accessed by dbt Power User.
-Install sqlfmt with `pipx` to isolate its dependencies and add it to the PATH.
+Install sqlfmt as a tool with `uv` to isolate its dependencies and add it to the PATH.
 :::

 After installing sqlfmt and the dbt Power User extension: